Key Points

 - British fiancé: middle names and spelling variations like -ie vs -y matter; verify against the passport.

 If the recorded information is wrong, correction may not be available and a new application may be needed.
-To reduce that risk, we send a fiancé-information checklist at engagement so we can flag issues before filing.
+To reduce that risk, formal fiancé or partner information review and written instructions may be handled by email before filing.

 If I obtain the certificate at a Japanese consulate abroad, do I still need an apostille?